- Become a Lawyer

 - The Equity Ombudsperson will determine whether the criteria for establishing harassment or discrimination have been met given the information provided by the articling student.

-- After a student has been placed in new articles, the Equity Ombudsperson will check in with the articling student to offer support, see how they are faring and provide an opportunity to give feedback.
+- After a student has been placed in new articles, the Equity Ombudsperson will check in with the articling student and the new principal, to offer support, see how the student is faring and provide opportunities for feedback.

 Roster Firms/Organizations

-The Law Society has recruited a roster of law firms/organizations that meet specific eligibility criteria and are willing to offer replacement articles to articling students through the program.
+Firms/organizations who meet the eligibility requirements of a roster firm/organization and are willing to offer replacement articles to articling students on short notice are encouraged to apply to become a roster firm/organization.
 View a full list of the participating roster firms.

 Program Contact

-If you are an articling student wanting to find out more about whether your circumstances qualify for the Articling Placement Program, please reach out to our Equity Ombudsperson for an initial conversation.
+If you are an articling student wanting to find out more about whether your circumstances qualify for the Articling Placement Program, please reach out to our Equity Ombudsperson for an initial, confidential conversation.

 - Phone: 587.391.6596